WegrzynAB/Papers/2018_Modelling flavoprotein-related diseases/README.md

 <b>Fig. 5.</b> Changes in the ATP yield from different carbon sources in flavoprotein-related diseases predict metabolic adaptations in energy metabolism.

+Changes to the ATP yields in diseases were tested by introducing a gene knockout and then testing the model with methods developped by Neil Swainston: https://sourceforge.net/p/mcisb/code/HEAD/tree/manchester-recon/src/matlab/ .

 <b>Table.
 2, Table.
 S3, and Fig. S3</b> Metabolic biomarkers for flavoprotein-related diseases.

 For Recon2.04 and Recon3D we used the original method and files linked to the Recon2 paper (https://github.com/opencobra/COBRA.papers , 2013_Recon2 folder).
 For Recon2.2 we have slightly updated the scripts to work with HGNC gene identifiers, see T2_IEMAnalysisRecon22.m script.
 Modified script requires two files: IEM_biomarkerListR22.mat  and IEM_compendiumR22.mat that contain information about genes and biomarkers asociated with the diseases.